Pitchbook vs Mergr

 More specifically, at Mergr we focus on PE firms, including their investment criteria, portfolio, M&A transactions, teams, and their M&A advisors.
 Amongst general M&A, we focus on corporate acquirers, their M&A transactions, their buy/sell relationships between other buyers and sellers in the Mergr database, and their M&A advisors.
 That's it.
 No VC, no public equity data, no debt commentary, no fund returns, no LPs, etc. Some users need the complete universe of alternative info - however many users do not.

-If your primary alternative data need centers around PE and M&A, we may just be the right fit for your project.
+If your primary alternative data need centers around PE and M&A, we may just be the right fit for your project and you can find out with very minimal effort and cost via our free trial.

 The Product Experience

 Mergr started as a simple list of PE firms.
-We then added their portfolio companies, M&A, and team members - followed by corporates, their M&A histories, and their service providers.
+We then added their portfolio companies, M&A, and team members - followed by corporates, their M&A histories, and their collective financial and legal M&A advisors.

 As we've added to the database, we've deliberately built the overall product experience around keeping things simple.
 While we have many users directly engaged in M&A, to our surprise, many of our users are not.
-Whether you're a service provider, recruiter, or consultant, diving in and building lists with Mergr is intuitive, quick, and easy.
+Whether you're a service provider, recruiter, or consultant, diving in and building lists of PE backed companies, recent deals and PE firms with Mergr is intuitive, quick, and easy.
 We do not just cater to investment bankers and M&A advisors, and have built our search tools to provide immediate benefit for a variety of professional types and purposes.
 You do not need a Demo to get up and running with Mergr.

 The Price and Signing-Up